puat133/puat133.github.io/_pages/about.md

 I am presently an assistant professor at King Fahd University of Petroleum and Minerals' Control and Instrumentation Engineering Department.
 In 2018, I obtained my Ph.D. in Electrical Engineering from the University of New South Wales.
 Following the completion of my PhD, I worked as a postdoctoral fellow at ANU College of Engineering and Computer Science (2018) and Aalto University (2018–2021).
 My areas of research include quantum control, nonlinear control, and stochastic filtering.

-I am always interested in collaborating on research projects, particularly those involving quantum filtering and control or generic stochastic filtering.
+I am always interested in collaborating on research projects, particularly those involving application of differential geometry in information theory (information geometry), Koopman operator formalism, quantum filtering and control or generic stochastic filtering.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.